johnbintz/bintz-integration_testing_setup/README.md

   @username = 'my username'
   @password = '123456'

-  # use bang!-style creates to help catch validation errors as you test
+  # use bang!-style creates to help catch validation errors as you test.
   # your test setup data should be valid anyway
   @user = User.create!(:username => @username, :password => @password)
 end